 Ancient Greece: Life and Art

-The Newark Museum
+The Newark Museum.

 Check-list of Objects for The Age of Homer

-University Museum, University of Pennsylvania
+University of Pennsylvania.

 Your current search criteria is: Object is "Attic Late Geometric Spouted Neck-Handled Amphora (Storage Vessel) with Birds".View current selection of records as: